sandeepksharma15/Craft_V_10/Craft.Controllers/FEATURES.md

 ## ??
 Overview

-Craft.Controllers now includes three production-ready features to enhance your API:
+Craft.Controllers provides production-ready features to enhance your API:

 - **??
 Rate Limiting** - Protect your API from abuse with configurable request throttling
 - **??
 API Versioning** - Support multiple API versions simultaneously
 - **??
-Enhanced Swagger/OpenAPI** - Comprehensive API documentation with examples
+Swagger/OpenAPI** - Use the **Craft.OpenAPI** module for comprehensive API documentation

 ---